The UK Microbead Ban, what is it, why should I care, and what do you want me to do about it?!

 How can I avoid products which still have microbeads and other microplastics in them?

-Country by country breakdown of brands and whether they contain microplastics.
-Click on the red and orange buttons for lists of offenders or the green and zero button for safer options.
+You can also search and check whether a product contains microplastics on the Beat The Microbead website.
+Click on the red and orange buttons for lists of offenders or the green and zero buttons for safer options.

-This may be slightly out of date, but as the ban of sale of these products doesn’t apply until July, I think this list is still a good indicator of what to avoid.
+The list linked above is still a good indicator of what to avoid.
 It isn’t complete by any means, there are thousands of brands and products sold in the UK which won’t be on there, but it will give you a good idea of what in particular you should boycott until further notice.

 Check the ingredients of the products you use, any ingredient starting with ‘poly’ should be treated as suspicious.
 I’ll let you do your own detective work.
-Here is a list of the main suspects - http://www.beatthemicrobead.org/wp-content/uploads/2018/01/Microplastic-Ingredients.pdf
+Here is a list of the main suspects compiled by the Beat The Microbead campaign:

 If a product doesn’t list the ingredients on the packaging, stay away from it!
 Ingredients shouldn’t be made difficult for the user to understand, as if anyone has the right to know what is in a personal care item it is definitely the person slapping it liberally over themselves.
 Please be personally careful about the personal care products you use.
 Until manufacturers are prevented from causing environmental harm with their products, it’s up to us to make sure they don’t profit from doing so with the gleeful abandon we have seen up to now.